Tunnel-Labs/typegeese/readme.md

 // ./user/v0.ts
 import { Schema, prop } from "typegeese";

+// This `User` generic type argument is needed
+// for typegeese to retrieve a reference to the type
+// of the schema class from a mongoose query, and also
+// checks that the `_v` type is defined on the class
+//                                      ▼
 export class User extends Schema('User')<User> {
   get _v() { return 'v0' as const };